erikdubois/ArchCinnamon/README.md

 The idea is to download (if you have internet connection) the github files :

-	sudo pacman -S git
+	sudo pacman -S git    (if needed - normally present)

 	git clone https://github.com/erikdubois/ArchCinnamon.git

-Be sure to check out all the hidden files too!

-It is up to you to see if you use zsh or not.
-I was thrown back by the great number of awesome themes and plugins.

 Then you can start running the underneath mentioned script to be found in the folder "installation".

 	step_1_install_cinnamon_software_vx.sh

+I am using zsh because of the great number of awesome themes and plugins.
+Remember that you need to type this line after the script.
+Quit the terminal and restart it again via CTRL+ALT+T.

+	sudo chsh username -s /bin/sh

 Then I opt to use the network-manager so the icon in the systembar (right-bottom) works.

 	step_2_back_online_vx.sh

-When that is done you run

-	step_ 3_copy_config_files_vx.sh

 If you like you can get some awesome themes and icons with

-	step_ 4_theming_vx.sh
+	step_ 3_theming_vx.sh